mockyeah/mockyeah/packages/mockyeah-docs/book/CLI/CLI.md

 $ mockyeah record my-first-suite
 ```

 4. Invoke the service call you previously configured.
-You should see mockyeah-cli output.
+You should see @mockyeah/cli output.

-5. Stop mockyeah-cli by hitting enter on the stop question.
+5. Stop @mockyeah/cli by hitting enter on the stop question.

 6. Play back the suite